TongShan4869/ClickABR/README.md

 # Dataset description
 ## Click waveform dataset
-Clicks are generated from Poisson process with a rate of 40/s.
-There are ten trials of click data that are presented, each contains 1-min long clicks.
+Clicks are generated from Poisson process with a rate of **40/s**.
+There are ten trials of click data that are presented, each contains **1-min long** clicks.

 Source: `/click_waveform_datast`